RikuDawn14/neoLibrarian/README.md

-# Media_Namer
+# openLibrarian

-Simple TUI app to rename files for media server.
+📚 **openLibrarian** is an open-source, Linux-first TUI application for organizing and renaming media libraries including movies, TV shows, books, and manga.